TOGoS/Scratch38-S0015/DEVLOG.md

 ![Screenshot showing a parent flexbox failing to take into account a child's post-inflation width](http://picture-files.nuke24.net/uri-res/raw/urn:bitprint:S4536LZPK2UDGPYZ6KPDM7HYQUP5XH7U.MB5QQS3I3UF7DSBFRN2Q4OWPHD72TVNAFEAT7AA/20250822T17-PackFail.png)

+(Also, why is the border at the top two lines tall instead of one?)

 Proposed solution: `pack` to take a container size parameter.
 Obejcts should still try to pack into the smallest space possible, but they can take those dimensions into account.